 In Germany the Dual University, universities of applied sciences and universities of cooperative education offer dual courses of study at EQF level 6 and partly also level 7.
 Dual courses of study include learning in a higher education institution and in a company.
 They are targeted at school leavers with a (subject-restricted) university entrance qualification.
 The students have to find a company to contract them in order to be accepted at the higher education institution.

 There are two models of dual courses, one integrating practical phases into a degree and the other combining training in a recognized training occupation with a degree course.
 In the second model the students have a normal training contract with the company and are subject to all legal regulations and provisions in collective wage agreements relating to training.
 Upon successful completion of the course, they acquire both a higher education qualification and a VET qualification.
+The practice-integrated format accounts for 805 of the 1,592 programmes of study currently available in the field of initial training.
+The number of dual students is currently estimated to be around 100,000.
+This represents an increase of about 5,000 students compared to 2015.
+The institutes of higher education stated that there were over 47,000 cooperating companies (2016).
+The next statistical review on dual courses is foreseen for 2020.

 Initiatives and programmes to foster permeability